35 Surprising Facts About Dr. Seuss

 A native of Springfield, Massachusetts, Theodor Seuss Geisel—who you probably know better by his pen name, Doctor Seuss—was born on March 2, 1904.
-To celebrate what would have been his 115th birthday, we’ve rounded up some amazing facts about Geisel’s life, his art, and his unforgettable characters.
+To celebrate his birthday, we’ve rounded up some amazing facts about Geisel’s life, his art, and his unforgettable characters.

 1. Theodor Geisel's father worked with beer.
 And zoo animals.